Darth-koder007/chakra-ui/CONTRIBUTING.md

 Thanks for showing interest to contribute to Chakra UI 💖, you rock!

-When it comes to open source, there are different ways you can contribute, all of which are valuable.
+When it comes to open source, there are diffrent ways you can contribute, all of which are valuable.
 Here's a few guidelines that should help you as you prepare your contribution.